They’re out there! Who am I talking about? Non-paying clients or customers.

-And it seems that they’re waiting to prey on small business owners and entrepreneurs.
-Who am I talking about?
-Non-paying clients or customers.
+And it seems that they’re waiting to prey on small business owners and entrepreneurs like you.

 Increasingly, this is one of the biggest problems I am meeting as I work with my clients to help them to turnaround their businesses.
 And these “customonsters” come in all shapes and sizes, forms and fashions.

 First, let’s look at the people who won’t pay.
-They usually fall into three categories:

-- not happy with your work
+2. In category #2 are those who are not happy with your work

-- want to spend “your money” on something else
+3. In category are those who want to spend “your money” on something else

 Those with no money will eventually pay you.
 They are basically honest people who might have fallen on hard times so be very kind to them and work with them on a solution.

 Those who’re not happy with your work spell trouble.
 You need to get as much information about their dissatisfaction as you can.
 You should accept responsibility for any problems and offer a fix because whether you agree with them or not, there is serious potential for damage to your reputation.

 Those who want to spend “your money” on something else are bad news too.
 Sorry to have to break the news to you, but they seldom intended to pay in the first place.